 The following information can be used to help your baby latch on and feed well.
-This approach is a good starting point when learning to breastfeed and is also helpful for addressing any and all breastfeeding challenges or concerns (including nipple pain, baby not getting enough milk from the breast, and blocked ducts).
+This approach is a good starting point when learning to breastfeed and is also helpful for addressing any and all breastfeeding challenges or concerns (including nipple pain, baby not getting enough milk from the breast, and blocked ducts, late onset decreasing milk supply and flow).

-Keep your baby close by, skin-to-skin if possible, as much as practical, and watch for early feeding cues (e.g. licking lips, bobbing or pecking on your chest, bringing hands toward the mouth).
-Offer the breast as soon as you see these cues – in other words, feed your baby on demand, when the baby is ready.
-Feeding by the clock results in difficulties in the short term and long term.
-The earlier you put the baby to the breast once he/she is showing signs of hunger, the less likely the baby is to be frustrated or angry the baby, and thus, the more likely he/she is to take the breast calmly.
+Keep your baby close by, skin-to-skin, as much as practical, and watch for early feeding cues (e.g. licking lips, bobbing or pecking on your chest, bringing hands toward the mouth).
+Offer the breast as soon as you see these cues – in other words, feed your baby on demand, whenever the baby is ready.
+Feeding by the clock results in difficulties in the short term and long term both.
+The earlier you put the baby to the breast once s/he is showing signs of hunger, the less likely the baby is to be frustrated or angry the baby, and thus, the more likely s/he is to take the breast calmly.
 Note, crying is a late sign of hunger.
+In fact, most babies cry when they are hungry.

 When latching babies in any position, these basic principles should always apply.